tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 1. The user will jump to the Rango website.
 2. They will then click the `Register Here` link on the navigation bar.
-3. They will then be redirected to the `django-registration-redux` registration form, at `/accounts/register`.
+3. They will then be redirected to the `django-registration-redux` registration form.
+This form is located at the URL `/accounts/register`.
 4. Once this form has been completed, the form will be submitted and processed.
 If successful, they will then be redirected to the new `/rango/register_profile/` page, allowing them to create a `UserProfile` instance.
 5. Once this has been completed and submitted, the user will be redirected to the homepage.
 Registration will then be complete.